by Frank Overton, 2004, revised May 2016

 Now that you’ve attacked or counterattacked, make your effort count!
 Ensure the success of the breakaway by committing 100% for 3-6 minutes.
 You’ll need to sustain a power output greater than your threshold near your VO2max.
 Intervals of 3-6 min at as high a power output as you can sustain for the entire interval will force the physiological adaptations to help you sustain and repeat such high powered efforts.

-Frank is the owner of FasCat Coaching and its Performance Center in Boulder, CO.
+Frank is the owner of FasCat Coaching in Boulder, CO.
 He is a full time professional USA cycling certified Elite level coach, former category 1 road racer and semi-pro mountain biker.
 FasCat prescribes race specific intervals for athletes all over North America and Europe.
-To talk with a FasCat Coach about the interval training described above, please call 720.406.7444, email email@example.com for a New Athlete Questionnaire or stop in their Performance Center at 4550 North Broadway Street in Boulder, CO.
+To talk with a FasCat Coach about the interval training described above, please call 720.406.7444 or fill out a New Athlete Questionnaire to set up a coaching consultation.